10 Unhelpful Christian Responses to Narcissistic Abuse: What to Say and Do Instead

 #10

-“I just want to let you know; I’m not taking sides.
+“I just want to let you know I am not taking sides.”

 When it comes to abuse, refusing to take a side is siding with the abuse.
-It communicates to the victim that you don’t believe them or that the abuse isn’t a significant problem.
+It communicates to the victim that you do not believe them or that the abuse is not a significant problem.
 As Christians, we often feel pretty saintly when we stay neutral.
 Declaring we are “not being judgmental” or “extending grace” allows us to feel better and avoid addressing the abuse.
 Psalm 94:16 says, “Who will rise up for me against the wicked?
 Who will stand for me against those who practice iniquity?”

 Since abusers often flip the script, it can sometimes be difficult to tell who the abusive spouse is, especially when they both claim to be the victim.
-To complicate this situation even further, after years of abuse, some victims develop reactions to the abuse (anger, depression, self-harming behaviors, addictions, infidelity, etc.) that can cause people to wrongly conclude that the victim is the abuser.
+To complicate this situation even further, after years of abuse, some victims develop reactions to the abuse such as anger, depression, self-harming behaviors, addictions, or infidelity that can cause people to wrongly conclude that the victim is the abuser.
 Abusers are delighted to showcase their victim’s shortcomings to draw attention away from their behaviors and convince others that the victim is mainly to blame for the marital problems.

-While being a victim neither excuses sinful reactions to abuse nor indicates that the victim doesn’t have changes they need to make, it certainly doesn’t mean the victim is an abuser.
+While being a victim neither excuses sinful reactions to abuse nor indicates that the victim does not have changes they need to make, it certainly does not mean the victim is an abuser.

 Matthew 25:40 says, “Truly, I say to you, as you did it to one of the least of these my brothers, you did it to me.”

-A helpful response is to do everything possible to protect the victim by refusing to be a part of any victim blaming/shaming.
-It doesn’t take two to tango when one is an abuser.
-However, this stance is not saying the victim is without fault or doesn’t have significant issues to address but saying they are not at fault for the abuse, nor are they responsible for making it stop.
+A helpful response is to do everything possible to protect the victim by refusing to be a part of any victim blaming or shaming.
+It does not take two to tango when one is an abuser.
+However, this stance is not saying the victim is without fault or does not have significant issues to address but saying they are not at fault for the abuse, nor are they responsible for making it stop.

 Manipulators are relentlessly trying to use everyone around them for their purposes.
 For this reason, being in a relationship with them and the victim simultaneously can put the victim in traumatizing and dangerous situations.